-New Yorkers love their café breakfasts and we’ve been enjoying eating them here.
+New Yorkers love their café breakfasts and we’ve been enjoying eating them here at our home away from home in the East Village.
 Probably the most popular item on any New York café or restaurant brunch menu is Eggs Benedict: a toasted English muffin, some good ham (often from Canada), soft-poached eggs, hollandaise sauce, and perhaps some chives for colour and a slightly peppery counterpoint flavour.

-While it’s a weekend eggs dish that never goes out of style, I’ll let you in on a little secret: Eggs Benedict is a dish that I’ve always used to test out cafés when I’m reviewing them.
+While it’s a weekend egg dish that never goes out of style, I’ll let you in on a little secret: Eggs Benedict is a dish that I’ve always used to test out cafés when I’m reviewing them.
 Why?
 While the dish appears deceptively simple, it requires skill to get it perfect — and get it to the table hot.

 Whether poaching the eggs beforehand and holding them so that they’re still soft-centred after reheating or poaching them to order, in a busy kitchen, and with orders piling up, requires skill.
 It’s all too easy to overcook the eggs, have them turn out tasting of vinegar from the poaching process, have them arrive stone cold, or have them arrive as a stringy mess from bad technique.

 The sauce can easily split or curdle.
 The finished sauce is thick in texture, but fluffy – not easy to achieve.
 And a batch should not be held for more than an hour unless you like making people ill – although some disagree on just how long you can hold the sauce.

 One of our favourite cafés in Sydney, Australia, which we used to frequent every weekend when we were first starting to become a little obsessed with food, would turn out hundreds of plates of Eggs Benedict over a weekend.
 One cook’s only job was to keep making batches of hollandaise, while another poached eggs continuously, and yet another assembled the dish.
 They were consistently delicious.